YashTaneja18/Voice-Enabled-RASA-Bot/README.md

 # 🎙️ Voice-Enabled Word Meaning Chatbot 🤖📖

 This is a **Rasa-powered chatbot** that provides **word meanings, definitions, and example sentences** using **voice input and output**.
 Users can **speak or type a word**, and the bot responds with its meaning using **Oxford Dictionaries API**.
-The chatbot supports **text-to-speech (TTS) and speech recognition** for a seamless user experience.I have attached the link to the Google drive that has a sample showing the working of bot.
+The chatbot supports **text-to-speech (TTS) and speech recognition** for a seamless user experience.
+I have attached the link to the Google drive that has a sample showing the working of bot.

 ---